 HISTORY

 Pacific College of Technology is an independent postsecondary institution located in Atlanta, Georgia.
-The College was founded in September 1999 in Henry County, GA under the name Core Technology Solutions Training Institute for the purpose of preparing students with competitive technical, business, and professional skills for direct entry into the job market.
-To reflect the scope and nature of its academic offerings more accurately, the College later changed its name to Pacific Computer Training Institute, then to Pacific Institute of Technology, and is now called Pacific College of Technology.
+The College was originally founded in September 1999 in Henry County, GA, as Core Technology Solutions Training Institute, with the purpose of preparing students with competitive technical, business, and professional skills for direct entry into the job market.
+To better reflect the scope and nature of its academic offerings, the College later changed its name to Pacific Computer Training Institute, then to Pacific Institute of Technology, and eventually to its current name, Pacific College of Technology (PCT).

 teaching-hardware

-Pacific Tech moves a different location in Atlanta, GA, DeKalb County (2018).
-In August 2018, GNPEC approves the College’s certificate program in English as a Second Language (ESL).
-In September 2019, Pacific Tech hosts a visit from the Transnational Association of Christian Colleges and Schools (TRACS), a US Department of Education authorized accreditor, to discuss plans for applying for Candidate for Accreditation Status.
+• In 2018, PCT relocated to DeKalb County, Atlanta.
+In August that same year, GNPEC approved the College’s certificate program in English as a Second Language (ESL).
+In September 2019, PCT hosted a visit from the Transnational Association of Christian Colleges and Schools (TRACS), a U.S. Department of Education-recognized accreditor, to discuss plans for applying for Candidate for Accreditation status.

-• In June 2020, the College is authorized by the Student Exchange Visitor Program (SEVP) to issue Form I- 20s to international students and enroll nonimmigrant student F-1 visa holders.
-In October 2020, Pacific Tech moves to a nearby, larger, and more convenient location in Atlanta, Georgia.
-In November 2020, the College changes its name to Pacific College of Technology.
+In June 2020, the College was authorized by the Student Exchange Visitor Program (SEVP) to issue Form I-20s to international students and enroll nonimmigrant F-1 visa holders.
+In October 2020, PCT moved to a larger and more accessible campus in Atlanta, and the following month officially adopted the name Pacific College of Technology.